 Action without Meeting.

 Unless specifically prohibited by the Articles of Incorporation, any action required or permitted to be taken at a meeting of the CCIAOR Board of Directors may be taken without a meeting if written consent of all Directors, setting forth the action so taken, is obtained.
 The consent shall be in the form of one (1) or more written approvals, each of which sets forth the action taken and bears the signature of one (1) or more Directors.
 All approvals shall be delivered to the Chief Executive Officer (CEO) to be filed in the corporate records.
 The action taken shall become effective upon the written approval of all Directors, unless otherwise specified.

+Voting Procedure

+Each member entitled to vote shall be entitled to one (1) vote, either in person or remotely/electronically.
+The vote upon any question before the meeting shall be decided by majority vote except as otherwise provided by the Certificate of Incorporation or the laws of this Commonwealth or these Bylaws.
+After the close of the meeting a full accounting of all votes shall be provided to the membership forthwith.
+Elections of Officers and Directors shall be decided in accordance with the terms of these Bylaws.

 CCIAOR Board of Director Meetings.